Diocese of Châlons: Revolution

-The diocese of Châlons-sur-Marne was one of the dioceses which was suppressed, and its territory was transferred to a new diocese centered at Reims, and called the 'Diocese of the Marne'.
+The diocese of Châlons-sur-Marne was one of the dioceses which was suppressed, and its territory was transferred to a new diocese centered at Reims, and called the "Diocese of the Marne".
 The bishop of Marne would be the Metropolitan of a 'Metropole du Nord-Est', which would include: Marne, Aisne, Ardennes, Meurthe, Moselle, and Nord.
 The dioceses of Soissons and Troyes were also suppressed and incorporated into the 'Diocèse du Marne'.
 The Bishops of Reims, Châlons, Soissons and Troyes protested, addressing letters to their clergy and to the 'electors' and warning them to take no account of the activities of the government as regards the Church.
 In Châlons a large number of the clergy were in favor of reforms.
 One in four of the curates, and one in five of the vicars, refused to take the oath to the Civil Constitution (or retracted it after they had taken it).
 This meant that they were discharged from their functions and left without incomes; they became targets of the more radical of the revolutionaries.

 In Marne, the 539 electors were invited to assemble by the Constituent Assembly, and 395 of them assembled at Reims in March 1791.
-They elected Fr.
-Gangand, the curé of Mareuil-sur-Ay, but he refused.
-Then, on March 15, they elected Nicolas Diot as Bishop and Metropolitan of Marne, and he thus acquired control over the suppressed diocese of Châlons-sur-Marne.
+They elected François-Nicolas Gangand, the curé of Mareuil-sur-Ay, but he refused.
+Then, on 15 March, they elected Nicolas Diot as Bishop and Metropolitan of Marne, and he thus acquired control over the suppressed diocese of Châlons-sur-Marne.
 He was consecrated in Paris on 1 May 1791 by Constitutional Bishop Jean-Baptiste Gobel.
 The consecration was valid, having been performed in the proper form by three Roman Catholic bishops, but illicit and schismatic, since the election and consecration had taken place without the sanction of Pope Pius VII.
 Diot acquiesced in new attitudes; he actually presided at the marriage of one of his priests.
 He survived the Terror (which had abolished Religion and replaced it with Reason), and as late as 1800 he carried out an episcopal consecration (Cambrai) In 1801 he presided at a diocesan synod, and in June 1802 at a Metropolitan synod.
 He died on 31 December 1802.